Nonequispaced Fast Fourier Transform Boost for the Sinkhorn Algorithm: Introduction

-\paragraph{Contribution.} We improve the computational time and memory in standard entropy regularization approach of approximating Wasserstein distance with negligible or no compromise of accuracy.
-The technique we present here is a fast summation method (cf.\ \citet{potts2003fast}, \citet{potts2004fast}) and it is based on the nonequispaced fast Fourier transform (NFFT), see \citet{PlPoStTa18}.
-Using NFFT, we boost the performance in standard entropy regularization approach of Wasserstein distance approximation with stable algorithms and high (machine) accuracy.
-We experimentally substantiate the computational efficiency of our proposed algorithm, by comparing with other prominent algorithms from the literature, and we validate the accuracy via numerical results of Sinkhorn divergence.
+\paragraph{Contribution.} We improve the computational time and memory allocation of the standard entropy regularization approach to approximate Wasserstein distance with negligible or no compromise of accuracy.
+The technique we present here is a fast summation method, and it is based on the nonequispaced fast Fourier transform (NFFT), see \citet[Chapter~7]{PlPoStTa18}.
+Using NFFT, we boost the performance of standard entropy regularization of Wasserstein distance with stable computation and high (machine) accuracy.
+Additionally, we explicitly provide the bounds for the approximation of the Wasserstein distance.
+We experimentally substantiate the computational efficiency of our proposed algorithm, and we validate the accuracy via numerical results.

 \paragraph{Outline of the paper.} This paper is organized as follows.
 Initially, in Section~\ref{sec:Preliminaries}, we discuss the necessary notations and definitions of Wasserstein distance.
-Section~\ref{sec:Sinkhorn divergence} introduces the Sinkhorn divergence and derive its dual.
-Additionally, we show the convergence of Sinkhorn's iteration.
-Fast summation technique based on the nonequispaced fast Fourier transform (NFFT), which is utilized in this paper, is introduced in Section~\ref{sec:Fast_summation}.
-In Section~\ref{Sec:FFT_boost}, we propose the NFFT accelerated Sinkhorn algorithm and schematically explain the operations.
+Section~\ref{sec:Sinkhorn divergence} introduces the entropy regularization approach to approximate the Wasserstein distance~(Primal problem) and its dual formulation.
+Additionally, we show the convergence properties of Sinkhorn's iteration and recall the Sinkhorn divergence.
+A fast summation technique based on NFFT, which is utilized in this paper, is introduced in Section~\ref{sec:Fast_summation}.
+In Section~\ref{Sec:FFT_boost}, we propose the NFFT-accelerated Sinkhorn's algorithm and schematically explain the operations.
 Section~\ref{Sec:Numerical_exposition} contains the demonstration of performance of our proposed algorithm on synthetic as well as real data sets.
 Finally, Section~\ref{Sec:summary} summarizes and concludes the paper.